MrVSiK/code-green/workshop/0-setup.md

 `node -v`

-## Turn on AutoSave

-One of the best productivity features in github.dev and Visual Studio Code is **AutoSave**.
-AutoSave automatically saves changes to your files, so you don't have to worry about losing any of your work.
-To turn on AutoSave, select the three parallel lines icon on the left-hand side of your github.dev window in the Activity Bar.
-Go to **File > AutoSave**.
-Your AutoSave is turned on if there is a check mark next to the AutoSave menu item.

 ## Summary and next step

 Congratulations!
 You have the tools you need to begin working with IoT hub.
 Next, let's [provision some resources](./1-provision-resources-in-azure.md).